-- 39. WHEREFORE, Plaintiff prays for the following relief against Defendants: - a) For Plaintiff's general and special damages in an amount to be proven at trial by jury. - b) For Plaintiffs' treble damages, as prescribed by A.R.S. § 13-2314 and 18 U.S.C. § 1961-68.

-- c) For Plaintiffs' incurred costs together with interest at the highest lawful rate on the total amount of all sums awarded from the date of judgment until paid. - d) For the fair and reasonable monetary value of Plaintiff's past, present, and future pain and suffering in an amount to be proven at trial by jury. - e) For the medical expenses incurred up to the date of trial and any additional expenses necessary for future medical care and treatment. - f) Economic damages in the form of out-of-pocket expenses, lost earnings and other economic damages in an amount to be determine at trial of this action. - g) For punitive damages or exemplary damages to be set by a jury in an amount sufficient to punish Defendants for their outrageous conduct and to discourage others from engaging in similar conduct in the future. - h) Costs including reasonable attorneys' fees and costs, court costs, and other litigation expenses; and - i) For such other and further relief as this Court may deem just and proper.
+- 127. WHEREFORE, Plaintiff prays for the following relief against Defendants: - a) For Plaintiff's general and special damages in an amount to be proven at trial by jury. - b) For Plaintiffs' treble damages, as prescribed by A.R.S. § 13-2314 and 18 U.S.C. § 1961-68. - c) For Plaintiffs' incurred costs together with interest at the highest lawful rate on the total amount of all sums awarded from the date of judgment until paid. - d) For the fair and reasonable monetary value of Plaintiff's past, present, and future pain and suffering in an amount to be proven at trial by jury. - e) For the medical expenses incurred up to the date of trial and any additional expenses necessary for future medical care and treatment. - f) Economic damages in the form of out-of-pocket expenses, lost earnings and other economic damages in an amount to be determine at trial of this action. - g) For punitive damages or exemplary damages to be set by a jury in an amount sufficient to punish Defendants for their outrageous conduct and to discourage others from engaging in similar conduct in the future.